|Nutritional Guidelines (per serving)|

 In a deep frying pan, heat 1 to 1 1/2 inches of oil over high heat before adding potatoes.

-Fry 4-5 minutes uncovered, stirring occasionally so they don't stick.
+Fry 4 to 5 minutes uncovered, stirring occasionally so they don't stick.

 Cover the pan and let cook until golden brown.